Thursdays-Child/PlantLight/README.md

 ### Automatic light switch based on light sensor and date/time
 **version 0.2**

-The project is an automatic switch for 2 LED light used to illuminate some plants in my house.
+The project is an automatic switch for 2 LED lamps used to illuminate some plants in my house.
 On board there is a real time clock, to keep track of the actual date and time even on power loss, and the light sensor is placed on a separate breakout board.
 A relay switches the main power (230 V AC) to